E3SM-Project/zppy/tutorial_materials/zppy_problem_set.md

 [documentation](https://docs.e3sm.org/zppy) and/or [discussion pages](https://github.com/E3SM-Project/zppy/discussions).

-The problems are divided into use cases (try to write the abridged `cfg` to solve the problem) and debugging (try to determine what's wrong with the given abrdiged `cfg`).
+The problems are divided into use cases (try to write the abridged `cfg` to solve the problem) and debugging (try to determine what's wrong with the given abridged `cfg`).

+If you have more time, try going beyond the abridged `cfg` files -- can you write and run the `cfg` files to produce the desired results?

 ## Use cases